drip/drip/README.md

 ## License

-drip is Copyright © 2011 drip.
+Copyright © 2011 drip.
 It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.